fdila/MIPS-multicycle-datapath/README.md

 # MIPS-multicycle-datapath

-## WARNING: not currently under active development or mantained

 MIPS multicycle datapath made in logisim evolution for the "Computers' Architecture" course @ [Università degli studi di Milano-Bicocca](unimib.it), academic year 2020/2021.

 Datapath and FSM are taken from "Computer Organization and Design: The Hardware/Software Interface, Mips Edition", 3rd edition.